University Administration Building, Rooms 201 & 252

 At the end of the first year receiving the TEXAS Grant, a student must be meeting institutional SAP policy.

 - If a student falls short of 24 hours or 2.5 GPA after the Fall/Spring semesters, they may take courses during the following summer semester here at UTA or another college to make up any shortfall.
+Summer coursework is not funded through the TEXAS Grant program.

 MAXIMUM TIME FRAMES